LiuPengJugx/PPO-Controller/README.md

 ### Learning dynamic partitioning  based on deep reinforcement learning

 This is the project code of dynamic partition algorithm PPO controller.
-This is the project code of dynamic partition algorithm PPO controller.
 The contents and functions of each directory are listed below.

 #### Project structure description：